 We understand the challenges involved with filing for divorce.
 No one goes into a marriage expecting to end up in a divorce, but it does happen.
 If you and your spouse decide to divorce, it’s important to have your own representation.
 Your spouse may hire an attorney who can make sure all the paperwork meets the legal requirements in a divorce.
 However, they will be protecting your spouse’s interests, not yours.

 When you hire The Cossitt Law Firm to represent you, we will defend your position in all negotiations regarding the divorce.
 Whether your divorce involves alimony, child support, child custody, annulment, or a division of assets, our team is ready to handle your case.

 Some of our clients have a great relationship with their ex-spouse, leading to an easy settlement process.
 Frequently, though, conflicts from the marriage bubble over during divorce negotiations.
 These problems manifest themselves in significant arguments that detract from negotiations.
 They can cause some unkind comments between the two parties, heightening emotions.

 Not only can you count on our team to treat you with the respect you deserve, but you will also find that we carry this professional attitude throughout negotiations with others and in hearings that occur in court.
 We treat everyone involved with respect, and we will demand that the other side treat you with respect.
 We will fight hard for your wants and needs from the divorce settlement and the alimony decisions, but we do so in a professional and focused manner.

-Contact our Greeley spousal support attorney today at 970-488-1887 for a confidential consultation.
+Contact our Greeley spousal support attorney today for a confidential consultation.
 The Cossitt Law Firm works tirelessly to help our clients receive the outcome they’re seeking.

 This calculator is based on the new 2019 Colorado maintenance guideline.
 Many additional factors will be considered by the Court when determining if an award of maintenance is warranted.